AvivYaniv/Cortex/README.md

 9. `run-pipeline.sh` : To run project, as covered in the [Installation](https://github.com/AvivYaniv/Cortex/blob/master/README.md#installation) chapter in this document.
 9. `stop-pipeline.sh` : To stop project containers.
 10. `wait-for-it.sh` : Mainly for internal usage, used by docker to wait for micro-service to be available on specific port.

+### Docker
+#### Docker startup

+Project startup uses docker-compose to bring up micro-services. <br/>

+Upon `run-pipeline.sh` script execution, the following actions will take place:

+1. Previous docker containers and images are deleted. <br/>
+2. Micro-services containers are built according to `docker-compose.yml` based on `Dockerfile` configuration. <br/>
+2.1.
+Container image is created. <br/>
+2.2.
+Project files are copied to image. <br/>
+2.3.
+The `run_container.sh` script is executed, to create new container: <br/>
+2.3.1.
+Project requirements are installed on container. <br/>
+2.3.2.
+Container is booted according to `boot_container.py` script: <br/>
+2.3.2.1.
+Based on `RUN` environment variable value, micro-service is package located. <br/>
+2.3.2.2.
+Micro-service package's `boot_container.py` script is executed and runs it. <br/>

+@@@ TODO CONTINUE : #### How to add new micro-service